Well-built with a great camera and fantastic battery life, the iPhone SE (2016) was once the small phone to buy

 The iPhone SE is iPhone 8-like in its design (complete with a physical Home button) with far superior internals and a fraction of the cost at launch.
 The new iPhone SE starts at just £419 for the 64GB version.

 Want to relive the glory days of a phone long gone?
 Our original review of the iPhone SE (2016) continues below.

-Apple iPhone SE review - small but powerful
+iPhone SE (2016) review

-It's a much better bet than the iPhone 5C when that first came out, as this so-called cheap option lagged way behind the iPhone 6 (the then flagship of its day).
-This time, however, Apple has nailed absolutely everything.
-With the iPhone SE, it’s managed to bring together its latest build quality, processing power and camera into one neat and easy package.
+There’s no question that the iPhone SE is a much better bet than Apple’s first attempt at an ‘affordable’ handset, the iPhone 5C – that low-end iPhone swapped the metal build of its pricier stablemates for brightly coloured plastic and made unwelcome compromises on performance.
+This time around, however, Apple has nailed absolutely everything.
+With the iPhone SE, it’s managed to bring together its famed build quality, competitive processing power, a long-lasting battery and a capable camera into one compact, classy package.

 As a result, anyone that owned an iPhone 5 or iPhone 5S will immediately feel at home with the iPhone SE, as the two handsets are identical from the outside.
 With the slick metal body and squared edges, the impressive thing is that the design looks as fresh today as it did when it was first introduced.

 Weighing 113g and at 7.6mm thick, the iPhone SE is exactly the same size as the 5S and is compatible with the same range of cases and covers.
 While this makes the SE the lightest iPhone currently available, it’s actually the thickest.